Gå til sidens indhold

 What is insolvent dissolution?

-The bankruptcy court may dissolve a company if the company is insolvent, i.e. the company cannot pay its creditors as agreed as and when their claims fall due, and if the company has assets of a certain value.
+The bankruptcy court may dissolve a company if the company is insolvent, i.e. the company cannot pay its creditors as agreed, as and when due, and if the company has assets of a certain value.

-In case of insolvency, all assets are sold and the proceeds are distributed among those who are owed money.
-If there seems to be too few assets to cover the costs of the insolvency proceedings, someone typically has to provide security for the costs before the bankruptcy court will commence insolvency proceedings.
+In case of insolvency, all assets are sold, and the proceeds are distributed among those who are owed money.
+If there are too few assets to cover the costs of the insolvency proceedings, someone typically has to provide security for the costs before the bankruptcy court will commence insolvency proceedings.

 What is dissolution by liquidation?